dalejandri/PyBer_Analysis/README.md

 - Operational expenses.
 - Consumables, such as maintenance, fuel, spare parts, etc.

+Also, note the peak of rides on March, this peak happens in all city types.
+PyBer should plan ahead and prepare ahead, speacially if this a yearly trend.

 Basically, we can deliver an enhanced report if we get access to complementary information and we will be happy to collaborate further with PyBer to accomplish your goals.

 ![](analysis/PyBer_fare_summary.png)